microsoft/FeatureManagement-Dotnet/README.md

         .WithVariantService<IAlgorithm>("ForecastAlgorithm");
 ```

-With the call above, `IAlgorithm` will be wired up with the variant feature flag `ForecastAlgorithm`.
-The `GetServiceAsync` method of `IVariantService<IAlgorithm>` will retrieve the variant service of `IAlgorithm` which matches the name of allocated variant of the `ForecastAlgorithm` flag, from the dependency injection container.
-If there is no appropriate variant service found, the `GetServiceAsync` method will return null.
+The call above makes `IVariantServiceProvider<IAlgorithm>` available in the service collection.
+Implementation(s) of `IAlgorithm` must be added separately via an add method such as `services.AddSingleton<IAlgorithm, SomeImplementation>()`.
+The implementation of `IAlgorithm` that the `IVariantServiceProvider` uses depends on the `ForecastAlgorithm` variant feature flag.
+If no implementation of `IAlgorithm` is added to the service collection, then the `IVariantServiceProvider<IAlgorithm>.GetServiceAsync()` will return a task with a *null* result.

 ``` javascript
 {